fkr4eng/stafo/data/templates/prompt01_template.md

 - There is an if-then-statement:
     - full source code: <arg1>.
+    - formalized setting:
+        - <expression1>
+        - // the setting should define all variables that will be used in the following premise and assertion block
+        - // the setting might be empty
     - source code of premise: <arg1>.
     - source code of assertion: <arg1>.
     - // the following is optional (there might be no enough information)